evercoinx/meme-tools/README.md

     yarn distribute-funds && yarn get-funds
     ```

-13. Make sure that the _marketing_ account has sufficient budget of 600 USDC.
+13. Make sure that the _marketing_ account has at least 600 USD budget.

-14. Add 200 USDC to the account on [SocialPlug](https://panel.socialplug.io/portal/page/pg_add_funds).
+14. Add 200 USD to the account on [Graming](https://graming.com/usd/).

 # Token Launch Plan